 Like metaphors, idioms can break the rules on combining semantic properties.
 The object of eat must usually be something with the semantic feature "edible," but in this restriction is violated.
+Idioms often lead to humor:

 He ate his hat.
 Eat your heart out.